georgikarchev/wwie-ui/README.md

 ## Proxy Connection

 This app relies on `wwie-ui-proxy` for all requests.
 Make sure the proxy service is properly configured before using the UI.
+The expected address for `wwie-ui-proxy` is http://localhost:8085

 ## License